yusufcodes/react-study/README.md

 #### How to create a component

-Create a new folder with the name of the component, starting with a capital letter
+1. Create a new folder with the name of the component, starting with a capital letter

-Create a .js file with the same name as the folder
+2. Inside the new folder, create a .js file with the same name as the folder

-Import React at the top of the file:
+3. Import React at the top of the file:

 ```js
 import React from "react";
 ```

-Write the function which will be returning the desired JSX.
-Below is a bare-bones, basic example.
+4. Write the function which will be returning the desired JSX.
+Below is a bare-bones, basic example using a **functional component**.

 ```js
 const person = () => {